blaisewang/img2latex-mathpix/README.md

 ### New Features

-- New TSV OCR for Microsoft Excel and more.
+- New TSV OCR format for Microsoft Excel and more.
-- New MathML OCR for Microsoft Word and more.
+- New MathML OCR format for Microsoft Word and more.
 - New `Improved OCR` option for [multiple choice](https://mathpix.com/blog/mathpix-text-endpoint), [paragraphs](https://mathpix.com/blog/snip-2.0), [basic table](https://mathpix.com/blog/v1-table-recognition) OCRs, and more.
 - HTTP proxy support for making OCR request.